jookies/jasmin/misc/doc/sources/apis/ja-http/index.rst

      - Presence
      - Description / Notes
    * - **to**
-     - Msisdn with or without international prefix
+     - Destination address
      - 20203050
      - Mandatory
      - Destination address, only one address is supported per request
    * - **from**
-     - Msisdn with or without international prefix, alphanumeric value
+     - Originating address
      - 20203050, Jasmin
      - Optional
      - Originating address, In case rewriting of the sender's address is supported or permitted by the SMS-C used to transmit the message, this number is transmitted as the originating address